syncfusion-content/wpf-docs/wpf/PropertyGrid/Keyboard-Navigation-support.md

 ## Handling focus of the editors

 By default property grid will handle the keyboard navigation, so pressing keydown(Up and Down) will move the focus to next/previous editor from current editor.
 For all built-in editors, moving focus to next editor will be handled by PropertyGrid.
-To achieve this focus handling behavior in custom editors, that editors need to be overrides the `ShouldPropertyGridTryToHandleKeyDown` method which the editors has inherited from `BaseTypeEditor` instead of `ITypeEditor`.
+For custom editors, property navigation (focus) will not happen if custom editor handles up or down key.
+To overide keboard navigation for custom editors, override `ShouldPropertyGridTryToHandleKeyDown` method from `BaseTypeEditor`.

-If the method `ShouldPropertyGridTryToHandleKeyDown` returns true, the property grid control should be allowed to handle the key down events based on the key, and the editor will handles the key down event for `false` value.
+For example, if you use `ComboBox` as custom editor, up and down key will be handled by it.
+So, property navigation will not happen.
+You can override `ShouldPropertyGridTryToHandleKeyDown` and return true, to allow property grid control to handle the key down events.
+When it returns false, the editor will handles the key down event.

 {% tabs %}
 {% highlight C# %}